Bait-led colony reduction

 Works well in homes, apartments, cafes, offices, and schools where recurring indoor trails create hygiene concerns.

-Surface spray can scatter ants and delay colony control if used repeatedly before inspection.
+Surface spray can scatter ants and delay colony control if used repeatedly before a proper treatment visit.

 FAQs